 What are some popular Valentine’s Day traditions?

-Valentine’s Day is filled with fun traditions, including decorating with paper hearts, coloring everything red and pink and giving Valentine’s Day gifts for him and Valentine’s Day gifts for her.
+Valentine’s Day is filled with fun traditions, including decorating with paper hearts, trying heart-shaped food recipes, coloring everything red and pink, and giving Valentine’s Day gifts for him and Valentine’s Day gifts for her.

 Eating candy conversation hearts